-Day passes do NOT sell out!
-Weekend passes can sell out (at least they never have – would be really cool though).
-Our VIP passes are sold in very limited numbers and always sell out (sometimes months) before the expo dates.
+Day passes do NOT usually sell out, but admission is left up to the Fire Marshall and not us.
+Weekend passes can and do sell out.
+Our VIP passes are sold in very limited numbers and always sell out (usually months) before the expo dates.
 Special event passes easily sell out since we keep the numbers on sale low to add value to the experience.

 For our Platinum Pass packages, we purchase blocks of rooms in our host hotels.
 The price of the rooms are then passed on to you via the purchase of the pass.
 The hotels literally have no record of your transaction at that time.